 * Daily value not established.

-Other ingredients: Gelatin, dicalcium phosphate, magnesium stearate, and silica.
+Other ingredients: Gelatin, dicalcium phosphate, vegetable stearic acid and silica.

 TrueGlucoSP™ helps support healthy blood sugar levels when taken 30 minutes prior to meals.† TrueGlucoSP™ features three clinically proven ingredients, InSea2™, GlucoFit™ and Crominexr 3+, as well as supporting nutrients.†

 Take one capsule 30 minutes prior to your two largest meals (meals that contain the largest amount of carbohydrates).
 Alternatively, you can take two capsules before a single carbohydrate rich meal (such as bread or pasta).
 Do not exceed four capsules per day.

 †These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.